derektypist/bar-chart/README.md

 ### Acknowledgements

-Christian Paul, accessed on 30 September 2020.
+Christian Paul, accessed from 30 September 2020 to 1 October 2020.

 freeCodeCamp